cnote2017/C-Note-v2.1/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin in Unix.
+Some notes on how to build C-Note in Unix.

 To Build
 ---------------------